Associate Professor of Engineering, Associate Professor of Physics

 • All-optical modulation by plasmonic excitation of CdSe quantum dots, D. Pacifici, H. J. Lezec, H. A. Atwater, Nature Photonics 1, 402–406 (2007).

-Domenico Pacifici joined Brown University in 2009 as an assistant professor in the School of Engineering.
-Domenico received his M.Sc.
-(2000) and Ph.D.
-(2004) in Physics, both summa cum laude, from the University of Catania in Italy, where he studied the optical, structural and electrical properties of silicon quantum dots and their interaction with rare-earth ions for a silicon-based Microphotonics.
+Pacifici joined Brown University in 2009 as an Assistant Professor in the School of Engineering.
+He received his M.Sc. in Physics in 2000 and his Ph.D. in Physics in 2004, both summa cum laude, from the University of Catania in Italy.
+His doctoral research focused on the optical, structural, and electrical properties of silicon quantum dots and their interaction with rare-earth ions for silicon-based microphotonics.

-In 2004 he received an award from STMicroelectronics, a global leader in electronics and semiconductor manufacturing, for the best PhD thesis performed in collaboration with industry.
-Prior to joining Brown, Domenico spent four years as a postdoctoral scholar in the Department of Applied Physics at the California Institute of Technology.
+In 2004, he received an award from STMicroelectronics for the best Ph.D. thesis performed in collaboration with industry.
+Prior to joining Brown, Pacifici was a postdoctoral scholar in the Department of Applied Physics at the California Institute of Technology, where he worked on plasmonics, nanophotonics, and nanostructured materials for information and energy applications.

 Research Activities:

-(2) germanium quantum dot photodetectors with responsivity and internal quantum efficiency rivaling conventional silicon-based technologies;
+(2) germanium quantum-dot photodetectors with high responsivity and internal quantum efficiency;

-(3) high-throughput biochemical sensors using plasmonic interferometers integrated on-chip for detection of extremely low glucose and insulin concentrations, typically found in saliva, for non-invasive glucose screening;
+(3) high-throughput biochemical sensors using on-chip plasmonic interferometers for detection of glucose, insulin, and other biomarkers;

-(5) measurement of subwavelength coherence length of electromagnetic fields with plasmonic interferometers;
+(5) measurement of subwavelength spatial coherence with plasmonic interferometers;

-(6) modulation of the fluorescence emission through nano-apertures with plasmonic interferometry for sensing;
+(6) modulation of fluorescence emission through nanoapertures for sensing applications;

 Brown Affiliations